MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-provided-azure-containers-and-queues-for-spo-migration-api.md

 - The containers and queues are unique per request and not reused.
 Once a container is given to a customer this container will not be reused or shared.

 - The containers and queue are automatically deleted.
-As per the standard SharePoint Compliance, Microsoft will automatically destroy the container within 30 to 90 days .
+As per the standard SharePoint compliance, Microsoft will automatically destroy the container within 30 to 90 days .

 - The containers and queues are in the customer's datacenter location.
 We make sure to provision containers that are in the same physical location as their SharePoint tenant.